-Spring break is upon us and we can’t wait to grab the kids, jump in a car, plane or even train and get to the sunshine (or in our case the windy city, chicago where our oldest is going to mathcon!)
+Spring break is upon us and we can’t wait to grab the kids, jump in a car, plane or even train and get to sunshine!
 The only hard part about these trips is now we have little ones to entertain and occupied while we’re traveling, which can be a huge challenge.
 Here are our top 5 tips and tricks for keeping kids occupied while traveling this year.1.
 Play family games together like the the ABC Road Trip sign game!
 This game is a personal family favorite that we have been playing since I was a kid.
 Here’s how to play with your little ones!

 - Look for signs or billboards on the side of the road or highway